cyberFund/cyberrating/scoring.md

 Turnover grade is `High` and score is `0.4`
 ```

-## People's Love
+## LV.
+People's Love Score

-At this point of time we use simple centralized metrics to calculate people's love. cyber•Fund have a mechanism of starring systems that allow simplified evaluation.
-Eventually we want to develop rating system that don't rely on centralized third parties, but now there is no better alternative exist.
+At this point in time we use simple centralized metrics to calculate people's love. cyber•Fund have a mechanism of starring systems that allow simplified evaluation.
+Eventually we'll develop rating system that don't rely on centralized third parties.

 Scoring:
 To calculate a score we use a ratio between quantity of stars of system we evaluate and quantity of stars of the most starred system.
 For the most starred system a score is always max.